iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsla.android.bluecare___12.9.01.000_00/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.bcbsla.android.bluecare 5 reviews"/>
 </p>

+> Took less time to download, set this up and have a video call with a physician, than it would have taken me to just drive to my local clinic.
+Huge awesomeness<br> :date: __2021-06-11 15:47:10__

 > The doctors were amazing, and with my insurance it was only $5 to see a doctor!
 I'm so glad I was able to get care quickly!<br> :date: __2021-04-12 05:16:19__

 > Great and quick<br> :date: __2021-03-17 16:17:30__